-When the at-fault driver doesn’t carry the car insurance they’re required to have by law, you can turn to your own uninsured (UM) and underinsured motorist (UIM) coverage.
+When the at-fault driver doesn’t carry the car insurance required by law, you can turn to your own uninsured (UM) and underinsured motorist (UIM) coverage.
 Motorists can purchase this additional coverage to cover their own losses in the event of an accident.
 While uninsured motorist coverage is not required by law, with the number of uninsured drivers out on the roads, it’s strongly recommended that you carry UM/UIM insurance.
-Imagine, at almost every intersection you drive through, there is likely at least one uninsured motorist present.
+Imagine, at almost every intersection you drive through, at least one uninsured motorist is likely present.

-UM/UIM insurance will cover your personal injuries, as well as those of your family members and the passengers in your car, in the event of an accident with an uninsured driver.
+UM/UIM insurance will cover your personal injuries and those of your family members and the passengers in your car in the event of an accident with an uninsured driver.
 UM/UIM does not cover your car’s damage, as this is covered separately under collision insurance.

-If you’re injured in an accident with an uninsured or underinsured driver, you’ll need to file a claim with your UM/UIM insurance policy.
+If you’re injured in an accident with an uninsured or underinsured driver, you must file a claim with your UM/UIM insurance policy.
 This sounds straightforward enough.
 But unfortunately, the reality is that the process is usually far from straightforward.
-Insurance companies are for-profit companies that are always looking out for their bottom line, which means they’re always looking for ways to offer you the smallest settlement they can, or even deny your claim altogether.
+Insurance companies are for-profit companies always looking out for their bottom line, which means they’re always looking for ways to offer you the smallest settlement they can or even deny your claim.

-Insurance companies will send you a number of unnecessary forms to fill out in an attempt to get you to sign away your right to compensation, or they’ll try to get you to say something that shifts fault on to you so that they can get away with paying you less.
+Insurance companies will send you many unnecessary forms to fill out to get you to sign away your right to compensation, or they’ll try to get you to say something that shifts fault onto you so that they can get away with paying you less.

 An experienced attorney can handle this process for you and work hard to ensure you receive the full compensation you’re owed.
-They’ll review every form you’re sent, gather the evidence needed to support your case, and negotiate aggressively and skillfully with the insurance company to see that your injury expenses, your lost wages, and your pain and suffering are covered.
-When you work with a compassionate and determined car accident attorney, you will likely receive a much higher settlement than if you try to navigate the process on your own.
+They’ll review every form you’re sent, gather the evidence needed to support your case and negotiate aggressively and skillfully with the insurance company to see that your injury expenses, lost wages, and pain and suffering are covered.
+When you work with a compassionate and determined car accident attorney, you will likely receive a much higher settlement than if you try to navigate the process independently.

 If the insurance company fails to offer you the settlement you’re owed, we’ll always be prepared to take your case to court to fight for the compensation that is rightfully yours.